 The new fall-back group 5 contains classes with up to 2400 MHz aggregated bandwidth with 12 carriers.
 The new classes in FBG5 are different from legacy FBGs, because the aggregated channel bandwidth ranges overlap between adjacent classes.

 RAN4 have also determined that some UEs have enhanced aggregated bandwidth capability for fallback BW classes compared to the ‘dropping CCs’ interpretation of the BW class fallback rule.
 Specifically, some UEs have independent maximum limits on number of carriers and aggregated bandwidth.
 For example: a UE can support R8 to R12 with a 1600MHz aggregated channel bandwidth.
 RAN4 understanding is that the BW capabilities of such UEs can be indicated by different feature sets of a band combination.
-RAN4 would like to respectfully request RAN2 to check if a new IE could reduce signaling overhead if it were introduced with the following characteristics :
+RAN4 would like to respectfully request RAN2 to check if a new IE could reduce signaling overhead without potential co-existence issue with the legacy fallback rule and without interoperability issue if it were introduced with the following characteristics :

 The new IE is optional for a UE to signal.
 When the IE is not signalled, legacy operation is assumed: